fritzo/pomagma/doc/server.md

 ### State

-- Languages - finite generating grammars of combinatory algebras
+- Language - finite generating grammars of combinatory algebras
 - Theory - finite relational theories of combinatory algebras
+- Corpus - a body of writing expressed in combinatory algebras
-- Atlas - an algebraic knowledge bases of relations in each algebra
+- Atlas - a mechanically generated database of facts with short proofs

 ### Actors

-- Compiler - creates core theory and surveying strategies
-- Surveyors - explore a region of a combinatory algebra via forward chaining
+- Surveyor - explores a region of a combinatory algebra via forward chaining
-- Cartographers - direct surveyors and incorporate surveys into the atlas
+- Cartographer - directs surveyors and incorporates surveys into the atlas
 - Linguist - fits languages to analyst workload and proposes new basic terms
 - Language Reviewer - ensures new language modifications are safe
 - Theorist - makes conjectures and tries to prove them using various strategies
-- Theory Reviewer - suggests new inference stragies to address open conjectures
+- Theory Reviewer - suggests new inference rules to address open conjectures
-- Analyst - performs deeper static analysis to support clients
+- Analyst - services static analysis queries using a read-only atlas
+- Editor - interactively annotates the corpus with static analysis results
+- Writer - captures and formalizes domain problems in the corpus

 ### Workflows

-- Compile: interpret theory to create core facts and inference strategies
-- Explore: expand atlas by surveying and inferring global facts
+- Explore: grow atlas by forward-chaining inference; generate conjectures
-- Analyze: provide static analysis server to analyst clients
+- Edit: write code; respond to static analysis of code
-- Evolve Language: tune grammar weights based on analyst; propose new words
+- Fit Language: fit grammar weights to corpus; propose new words
 - Recover (after Fregean collapse): assess damage; pinpoint problem; rebuild